-The RX data Path consists of two Read-Only FIFOs; the RX Status and data.
-The RX Status FIFO can be read from two locations.
-The RX Status FIFO Port will perform a destructive read, thus "Popping" the data from the RX Status FIFO.
-There is also the RX Status FIFO PEEK location.
-This location allows a non-destructive read of the top (oldest) location of the FIFO.
+The RX Data Path contains two Read-Only FIFOs: RX Status and RX Data.
+The RX Status FIFO has two ports at different address locations.
+The RX Status FIFO Port causes the top of the RX Status FIFO to be "popped", and is destructive.
+The RX Status FIFO PEEK Port allows the top of the RX Status FIFO to be read without "popping" it.